 Ethernet Data and PoE

 The Model 234 connects to one or two local area networks (LANs) by way of two Gigabit (GigE) twisted-pair Ethernet interfaces.
 These 1000BASE-T interconnections are made by way of Neutrik® etherCON RJ45 connectors.
 While compatible with standard RJ45 plugs, etherCON allows a ruggedized and locking interconnection for harsh or high-reliability environments.
 The two Ethernet interfaces can be configured, using the Dante Controller software applications, to serve in the Dante Switched or Redundant modes.

 The Model 234's operating power can be provided by way of its Primary-PoE Ethernet interface using the 802.3af Power-over-Ethernet (PoE) standard.
 PoE allows fast and efficient interconnection with an associated data network.
 Alternately, an external source of nominal 12 volts DC can be connected to power the unit.
 If both are connected then PoE will serve as the active power source.

 Future Capabilities and Firmware Updating

 The Model 234 was designed so that in the future its capabilities and performance can be easily enhanced.
-A USB type A connector, located on the unit's back panel, allows the Main and FPGA firmware files to be updated using a USB flash drive.
+A USB type A connector, located on the unit's back panel, allows the main, secondary, and FPGA firmware files to be updated using a USB flash drive.
 The Model 234 uses the Broadway™ integrated circuit from Audinate to implement its Dante interface.
 The firmware in this integrated circuit can be updated via an Ethernet connection helping to ensure that its capabilities remain up to date.